 Missing CTAs: Having informative pages that don’t tell the patient what to do next (e.g., “Call today to schedule”).

-SEO for doctors is not a quick fix; it is a long-term investment in the health of your practice.
+SEO for doctors is not a quick fix; it is a capital investment in the health of your practice.
 It requires a balance of technical precision, local optimization, and authoritative content.

 However, the reward is a sustainable, cost-effective pipeline of patients who trust you before they even walk through your door.